Skip to Content

 This is the Field of Screams, one of the largest Halloween events in the Okanagan.
 Aimed primarily at older teenagers and young adults, the theme and number of mazes changes from year to year.

-As many as four mazes were on offer for 2021’s Zombie Apocalypse edition.
-The scare factor, as we found out, does vary between each maze.
-Jump scares were always a given, however, but often happened without any actor involvement!
+Four mazes are usually offered, with the scare factor, as we found out, varying between each maze.
+Jump scares are always a given, however, but often happen without any actor involvement!

-Despite trying all four mazes, we actually only escaped three.
+Despite trying all four mazes on our visit, we actually only escaped three.
 We were beaten by the so-called ‘Dark Maze,’ which had no actors or lights.
 The scare factor in this maze was of a different kind, especially when O’Keefe’s ghostly past is taken into account…

-In 2021, Field of Screams ran Wednesday-Saturday all October.
-Tickets were available online (with a discount) and also at the gate
+In 2024, Field of Screams will operate Wednesday-Saturday all October (with the exception of the 3rd).
+Tickets are available online (with a discount) and also at the gate

 Looking through tall corn plants a O'Keefe Ranch corn maze